siralbert/system-auto-updating-catalog-info/README.md

 This project utilizes unit testing to make the code easier to use, modify, or improve and apply the code for their own purposes.

 *Requires an SMTP server for sending out emails.
+*Also, requires a web server to host the catalog information.